Best AI Robo-Advisor Alternatives for a 401(k) Rollover in 2026

 - Self-directed with AI help (Walnut).
 You open and fund the IRA at a broker and stay in control of the holdings, with an AI assistant grounded in your real positions to help you understand and shape the balance.
 Not hands-off, and not a manager.

 A robo makes the calls for you.
 A self-directed setup keeps the calls yours.
-Both are reasonable; they answer different questions about how involved you want to be.
+M1 Finance is the in-between, where you choose the holdings and it automates the rebalancing.
+All three are reasonable; they answer different questions about how involved you want to be.

 Hands-off robo-advisors: Betterment, Wealthfront, Fidelity Go, and SoFi